Digital Transformation

 “84% of firms report construction costs have been higher than anticipated.”- AGC

-It is no secret to contractors that the effects of the coronavirus pandemic still affect their industry in 2022.
+It is no secret to contractors that the effects of the coronavirus pandemic still affect their industry.
 The rising costs of materials, labor shortage, and supply chain disruptions have taken a toll on construction companies, despite the increase in demand, especially in the commercial construction sector.

-Because automation results in streamlined project timelines, increased productivity, reduced human error and the likelihood of re-starting projects, overall costs are reduced.
+Because automation results in streamlined project timelines, increased productivity, reduced human error, and reduced likelihood of re-starting projects, overall costs are reduced.

-Hiring costs are also reduced because less personnel is needed to perform highly repetitive tasks.
-Automation robots can perform tasks overnight as well, which means extra work is getting done without the need of human supervision.
+Hiring costs are also reduced because fewer people are needed to perform highly repetitive tasks.
+Automation robots can perform tasks overnight as well, which means extra work is getting done without the need for human supervision.

 For tasks that demand high supervision or revision, automation software can complete their assigned tasks and a human worker can inspect them after.